beglaryanvaleri/crypto_trade/src/strategies/copy_trading/README.md

 2. **Monitor Closely**: Watch logs for any execution issues
 3. **Small Coefficients**: Start with small position sizes (0.1-0.5)
 4. **API Permissions**: Ensure API keys have futures trading permissions

+## 🚀 Future Improvements

+### Position Synchronization
+- **Goal**: Implement position matching to ensure main account mirrors source accounts' positions
+- **How**: Periodically check and compare positions between accounts, then adjust main account to match desired coefficient ratios
+- **Benefit**: Handles cases where trades are missed or when starting with existing positions